rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-36.md

 [`cargo-supply-chain`](https://github.com/rust-secure-code/cargo-supply-chain).

-This project lists the authors, as registered with crates.io, of every crate in your dependency graph.axsn
+This project lists the authors, as registered with crates.io, of every crate in your dependency graph.

 &nbsp;